 1. Broadcast Marketing Emails

-The main purpose of WooCommerce URL coupons is that you can apply the coupon deal with a single click.
+The main purpose of WooCommerce URL coupons is that you can apply the coupon deal with a single click using a coupon link.
 This is especially handy for email marketing and was the original intent behind us building this feature in the Advanced Coupons extension.

 Being able to apply a coupon directly from your email is not only a massive timesaver but also avoids your customers mistyping the coupon and not being able to redeem the offer.

-Imagine being able to place a single Call-To-Action button in your email copy, linked to a coupon on your store, and have that automatically apply the deal you’re explaining.
+Imagine being able to place a single Call-To-Action button or a straight-up coupon link in your email copy, linked to a coupon on your store, and have that automatically apply the deal you’re explaining.
 It saves the hassle of giving and explaining how to use the coupon code.

 When you make things simpler, conversion rates generally go up, so you should experience a better uptake on your deals by doing this.